hed-standard/hed-examples/docs/source/EventFileRestructuringQuickstart.md

 The issue might be an inconsistency in your event file or an error in the remodeler json file.
 Carefully read the error message to determine what went wrong, and update the remodeler json file if necessary.

-You can quickly and easily repeat the remodeler process on an event file using the webtools, making it ideal for checking and debugging your remodeler json file.
+You can quickly and easily repeat the remodeler process on an event file using the HED online tools, making it ideal for checking and debugging your remodeler json file.

-(using-online-tools-with-HED-commands-anchor)=
+(online-tools-with-HED-commands-anchor)=
-## Using online tools with HED commands
+### Online tools with HED commands
 ...
 Coming soon ...

-(using-a-jupyter-notebook-anchor)=
+(jupyter-remodeling-notebooks-anchor)=
-# Using a Jupiter notebook
+### Jupiter remodeling notebook
 ...
 Coming soon ...

-(using-the-command-line-interface-anchor)=
+(The-command-line-interface-anchor)=
-# Using the command line interface
+### The command line interface

 After installing the remodeler you can it on a full BIDS dataset, or any directory with a set of events.tsv files, using the command line interface.